 Today in 1767, education pioneer Sarah Pierce was born in Litchfield.
 Her father died when Sarah was a teenager, and as a result, the family was financially pressed.
 In response, Sarah’s brother sent her to New York to learn to be a teacher.
 Having acquired that ability, he thought, she would be able to…

-June 6: In the Skies of France, A D-Day Message From Mom
+June 6: Seconds Before Jumping, A D-Day Message From Mom

 In the early morning hours of June 6, 1944, Private Robert C. Hillman became one of over 13,000 American paratroopers to leap out of a plane over Normandy as part of the “D-Day” invasion of occupied France — one of the largest offensives of World War II.
 A member of the legendary 101st Airborne…